 - They are Rasputin’s minions from the underworld whom spy on us all.

 Intriguing, yes?
-Whilst there’s also the possibility they are simply weird toys which people find endearing, the most likely reason for there existence is the final bullet point.
+Whilst there’s also the possibility they are simply weird toys which people find endearing, the most likely reason for their existence is the final bullet point.
+But, heck, it keeps skilled people in work, eh?